codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/team-sync.md

 ---
-title: Synchronizing teams with SSO provider
+title: Common configuration for SSO
-description: "Syncing teams after initial SSO setup"
+description: "Syncing teams, selecting SSO provider after initial SSO setup"
 group: single-sign-on
 toc: true
 ---

+Once you create an SSO provider account in Codefresh, you can
-Codefresh supports syncing between the teams created in Codefresh and your Identity Provider (IdP).
+* Automatically or manually sync between the teams created in Codefresh and your Identity Provider (IdP)
+* Set a default SSO provider for your account
+* Select an SSO provider for each user

+## Syncing teams with IdPs
-Team sync enables all users
+Team sync enables all users of the team

 You can sync teams:
-* Automatically, in the Codefresh UI when you set up the SSO for the IdP
+* Automatically, in the Codefresh UI when you set up the SSO account for the IdP, through the **Auto-sync team** option.
+For details, see the SSO setup for your IdP.
 * Manually, through the [synchronize teams command](https://codefresh-io.github.io/cli/teams/synchronize-teams/) via the [Codefresh CLI](https://codefresh-io.github.io/cli/)

-> Team sync is supported for OIDC providers.
+> Team-sync is supported for OIDC providers.
 For SAML, team-sync is supported only for Google.

 Example: